DukeKamono/macguffin_quest/examples/README.md

 Use command `cargo run --example [example_name]` where `[example_name]` is one of the examples.

 ## List of Examples
+* `collisions`
+Example of collision detection using trait.
+Move square with arrow keys.
+On collision a message will be printed to console.
 * `display_user_text`
 Loads a font type file to display text in custom font.
 Accepts user text input, displaying to the screen.